AliyunContainerService/k8s-for-docker-desktop/README.md

-# Enable Kubernetes on Docker for Desktop in China
+# Enable Kubernetes on Docker for Mac/Windows in China

 NOTE: